ZixuanXu0116/2023-24-NBA-Championship-Prediction/README.md

-* For the model evaluation, here is our report:
+* For the model evaluation, here is our report for one simulation process conducted on Dec 5th:
-*

 <img src="visualizations/evaluation_report.png" width="120%">